Oxford English Dictionary: Second edition

-The Oxford English Dictionary 2 was printed in 20 volumes.
 Up to a very late stage, all the volumes of the first edition were started on initial letter boundaries.
 For the second edition, there was no attempt to start them on letter boundaries, and they were made roughly equal in size.
 The 20 volumes started with A, B.B.C., Cham, Creel, Dvandva, Follow, Hat, Interval, Look, Moul, Ow, Poise, Quemadero, Rob, Ser, Soot, Su, Thru, Unemancipated, and Wave.
+On top of integration, five thousand new words and senses were included in the new edition.
+The first edition retronymically became the OED1.
+Following page 832 of Volume XX, Wave-Zyxt, there is a 143-page separately paginated bibliography.
+This is a conflation of the bibliography of OED1 with that of the 1986 Supplement.